ndias/nagios-plugins/README.md

 check_ptdomain.sh - Nagios plugin to check the expiration date of a domain in .pt

 check_cups_queues.sh - Nagios plugin to check the status of Cups Queues

+check_iptables.sh - Nagios Plugin to checks if iptables/ip6tables is running